signalfx/otelworkshop/docs/apm/k8s/index.md

 Note the name of the deployment when the install completes i.e.:   `splunk-otel-collector-1620505665`

-#### 1b: Update k3s For Splunk Log Observer (Ignore if you are using k8s)
+#### 1b: Update k3s For Splunk Log Observer (*Ignore if you are using your own non-K3s Kubernetes cluster*)

-k3s has a different format that standard k8s for logging and we need to update our deployment for this.
+K3s has a different log format than standard k8s.
+We need to update our deployment to correctly parse K3s log format.

-You'll need the Collector deployment from the Data Setup Wizard install.
+##### Get Helm package name

-You can also dervice this from using `helm list` i.e.:
+You'll need the Collector deployment name from the Data Setup Wizard installation steps.
+You can also derive this from using `helm list` i.e.:
 ```
 NAME                                    NAMESPACE       REVISION        UPDATED                                 STATUS       CHART                           APP VERSION
 splunk-otel-collector-1620504591        default         1               2021-05-08 20:09:51.625419479 +0000 UTC deployed     splunk-otel-collector-0.25.0
 ```
 The deployment name would be: `splunk-otel-collector-1620504591`

-#### Prepare values for Collector update
+##### Prepare values for Collector update

 If you run into any errors from helm, fix with:
 ```